Make your own cat food: 10 recipes for cooking cats

 Chicken hearts with egg and rice

-- Preparation: Lightly fry the chicken hearts, mix in the egg and rice and serve.
+- Preparation: Lightly fry chicken hearts, mix in egg and rice and serve.

 - Calories: approx. 388 kcal

-- Ingredients: 150 g chicken or beef, 1 tbsp carrot cubes or small broccoli florets (approx. 10 g), 1 tsp cooked rice, 1/2 tsp linseed oil
+- Ingredients: 150 g chicken or beef, 1 tbsp diced carrots or small broccoli florets (approx. 10 g), 1 tsp cooked rice, 1/2 tsp linseed oil

-- Preparation: Cook the meat and vegetables until soft and mix with rice, then stir in the linseed oil.
+- Preparation: Boil meat and vegetables until soft and mix with rice, then stir in linseed oil.

 - Calories: approx. 200 kcal

-- Preparation: Brown the lamb and simmer in broth until soft.
-Cook the potatoes, mash them, and mix everything together.
+- Preparation: Brown the lamb and simmer it gently in broth until tender.
+Boil the potato, mash it, and mix everything together.

 - Calories: approx. 290 kcal